kitt1987/simple-kubernetes/README.md

 Once failures arose before installation get done, clean the cluster would restore stale hosts.

-### Resources cache for completely on-premise hosts
+### Save resources downloaded for completely on-premise hosts

-In on-premise environments, `simple-kube` can't download images or configurations from the Internet. `simple-kube` provides a simple way to collect and cache these resources.
+In on-premise environments, `simple-kube` can't download images or configurations from the Internet.
+It provides an alternative way to get them.

-Once you mount the local Docker socket `/var/run/docker.sock` to the `simple-kube` container, it will cache all the downloaded images and configurations in the container after the first complete installation.
+Once you mount the local Docker socket `/var/run/docker.sock` to the `simple-kube` container, it will keep all the downloaded images and configurations in the container after the first complete installation.
 Then, you can commit the container and use the new image on-prem.

 ```
 docker commit -m "kubernetes version v1.12.9" -p simple-kube kitt0hsu/simple-kube:v1.12.9